Turned Texts: Alterations by Artists, Readers, and Nature

-Located in Dead Central on the 2nd floor of McHenry Library
+Location: Dead Central, 2nd floor (main level), McHenry Library

-Love on Haight: the Grateful Dead and San Francisco in 1967, will highlight materials from multiple collections housed in the Library’s Special Collections & Archives.
-The exhibit will feature posters, photography and ephemera from the Grateful Dead Archive and photographs from Ruth-Marion Baruch’s 1967 Haight-Ashbury series.
-Additionally, the exhibit will include a selection from the Library’s exceptionally rich holdings in alternative publications from this time period: a variety of newspapers and magazines, comic books, literary journals and broadsides as well as political tracts.
-There will also be an audiovisual component in Dead Central – films about the Summer of Love, snippets of performances and of course, music.
+Love on Haight: the Grateful Dead and San Francisco in 1967, highlights materials from multiple collections housed in the Library’s Special Collections & Archives.
+The exhibit features posters, photography and ephemera from the Grateful Dead Archive and photographs from Ruth-Marion Baruch’s 1967 Haight-Ashbury series.
+Additionally, the exhibit includes a selection from the Library’s exceptionally rich holdings in alternative publications from this time period: a variety of newspapers and magazines, comic books, literary journals and broadsides as well as political tracts.
+The audiovisual elements in this exhibit include films about the Summer of Love, snippets of performances and of course, music.

 Image: Grateful Dead stand on the corner of Haight & Ashbury, 1966.
 Herb Greene.